 Before the Cash Transfer Lab was formally established, Talya assisted with preliminary data analysis of the Alaska Permanent Fund Dividend records and patterns of correlation with maternal health data back in 2015.
 She enjoys cooking and peaceful reading time in Prospect Park.

-Jonah worked with the Cash Transfer Lab as a research assistant collecting data for the lab’s partner scholars and Alaskan stakeholders, as well as researching questions about the policy and Alaska’s demographic composition over time.
+Jonah worked with the Cash Transfer Lab as a research assistant collecting data for the lab’s partner scholars and Alaskan stakeholders and researching questions about the policy and Alaska’s demographic composition over time.
 Outside the lab, Jonah plays many sports, including basketball, ultimate frisbee, and football.
 He also enjoys exploring the topics of geography and history.